littletof/prettyBenching/README.md

 First, if you already have saved historic data, you need to load it from disk (or elsewhere).
 If no previous historicData is provided in the constructor, it starts a fresh, empty history.

 After it was initiated with the `options` and data, you can simply call `addResults` with the new results, and save them again into a file, using `getDataString()` which returns the historic data in a pretty printed JSON string.
+If you want to work on the data itself, call `getData()`.

 You are able to set some rules in the `options`, like to only allow to add a result, if every benchmark was run a minimum of x times, or if no benchmark was added or removed or had its `runsCount` changed since the previous run.